openmrs/openmrs-esm-core/.changeset/fix-useappcontext-initial-render.md

 ---
 "@openmrs/esm-react-utils": minor
+"@openmrs/esm-context": patch
 ---

-Return current app context value synchronously from useAppContext and undefined when the namespace has not been registered yet (O3-4020).
+Return current app context value synchronously from useAppContext and undefined when the namespace has not been registered yet (O3-4020)